Music City is full of things to do at night, particularly for live music venues.

 They’re open until 10:00 pm every day except Sunday when they close at 8:00 pm.

 City House has created a menu that is the perfect blend of fresh Italian food made with comforting, Southern ingredients.

-Open Monday through Saturday from 5:00 pm - 10:00 pm.
+Open Monday, Wednesday, Thursday, Friday Saturday from 5:00 pm - 10:00 pm.
 They close at 9:00 pm on Sundays.
 Closed on Tuesdays.

 Loveless Cafe is the only place to go if you’re looking for world-famous Southern biscuits.
 They have been making traditional Tennessee comfort food for 65 years.

-Open from 7:00 am – 9:00 pm every day.
+Open from 8:30 am - 8:00 pm Monday through Sunday.

 Feel the nostalgia of a traditional general store while enjoying hearty Southern dishes and live music.

 Open until 10:00 pm during the week and until 11:00 pm on Fridays and Saturdays.

-This 24/7 Diner is a favorite of locals and visitors in the SoBro neighborhood.
+This *24/7 Diner is a favorite of locals and visitors in the SoBro neighborhood.
 There are six floors of the restaurant, each one with a different focus.

 They focus on fresh ingredients and tossing their pizza dough in view of the guests.
 Kids can go over to the pizza counter and try tossing their own!

 They have fiveNashville locations, all of which are open from 11:00 am until 10:00 pm during the week.

 On Fridays and Saturdays, you can get your hot chicken fix from 11:00 am until midnight.
 They do close early at 4:00 pm on Sundays.